Mosaic Granny Squares and Mosaic Crochet Stitch Patterns

 So what’s the difference between Mosaic Crochet and Interlocking Crochet?

-Here’s what you need to know:
+Here’s what you need to know!

-Interlocking Crochet uses a technique that combines two, or more filet mesh stitch patterns together to create intricate geometric and mosaic designs.
+• Interlocking Crochet uses a technique that combines two, or more filet mesh stitch patterns together to create intricate geometric and mosaic designs.

-This means, the finished fabric is double thick because you are essentially placing 1 piece of crocheted fabric on top of a second piece of crocheted fabric and working around and through the opposite color of stitches.
+• This means, the finished fabric is double thick because you are essentially placing 1 piece of crocheted fabric on top of a second piece of crocheted fabric and working around and through the opposite color of stitches.

-You are never actually working into the fabric you are crocheting with the other color of yarn.
+• You are never actually working into the fabric you are crocheting with the other color of yarn.
+When you are working with Color A Yarn, you will never crochet into Color B Yarn.

-You will work around the stitches and spaces you crocheted in Color B yarn and then back into the Color A Yarn side of your fabric.
+• You will work around the stitches and spaces you crocheted in Color B yarn and then back into the Color A Yarn side of your fabric.
 This creates 2 pieces of fabric that are stuck together by working around the chain spaces and stitches of the opposite color.
 When you look at the back, there is a different design than the design on the front.

-You can see a great visual example of how use the interlocking crochet technique in this post from Tanis Galik: IC Techniques
+You can see a great visual example of how use the interlocking crochet technique in this post from Tanis Galik:

 Mosaic Crochet

-Mosaic Crochet is similar to Mosaic Knitting.
-You follow charts which are worked back and forth in rows, using a single color of yarn for every row you work.
-The finished fabric is thinner because you are only working with one fabric layer.
+• You follow charts which are worked back and forth in rows, using a single color of yarn for every row you work.

 For the purposes of this explanation I am using white and black yarn.

-Mosaic Chart Oombawka Design
+Example Mosaic Crochet Chart

 To begin you will work your foundation row in single crochet.
 You would choose the opposite color to the first square on the bottom right of the chart.
-So if your chart has a black square in the bottom right corner, you would begin with your white yarn and work 1 row of stitches (the same number as the chart across = 10) in foundation single crochet.
+So if your chart has a black square in the bottom right corner, you would begin with your white yarn and work 1 row of stitches (the same number as the chart across = 10) in foundation single crochet (FSC).

-Then you would begin working the chart back and forth in rows.
-Each row on the chart represents 2 rows.
-So, you begin bottom right and work across the chart from right to left (from the 1 to the 2), then turn your work, ch 1 and work back across the same row of the chart, from left to right (from 2 to 1).
-The return row will be the same as what you just crocheted.
-At the end of Row 2 you can either finish off your yarn or carry it up the side edge of the project if you are adding an edging later on.
+• So, you begin bottom right and work across the chart from right to left (from the 1 to the 2), then turn your work, ch 1 and work back across the same row of the chart, from left to right (from 2 to 1).

 When you are working the rows in black yarn:

-For every black square on the chart, you will single crochet and for every white square you will chain.
-When you chain, you chain the number of squares in white + 1 extra chain.
+• For every black square on the chart, you will single crochet and for every white square you will chain.

 When you are working the rows in white yarn:

-For every white square that is located above a black square, you will work a single crochet.
-When you see a white square over a white square, you will work in front of the chain stitches and crochet a dropped double crochet stitch into the sc 2 rows below.
+• When you see a white square over a white square, you will work in front of the chain stitches and crochet a dropped double crochet stitch into the sc 2 rows below.

 When you look on the back, you will see horizontal rows of each color in Mosaic Crochet.